githubEdit

 Model

-gpt4, vision-model-v2
+gpt4, vision-v2

-Correlate to API metrics
+Correlate to inference and token metrics

 Region